 It’s a good idea to set up meetings with your crew leader to discuss how the project is going.
 On projects that are only going to take a week to finish, consider daily meetings; for very lengthy projects, a weekly meeting may be enough.
 These meetings will be your time to ask questions about the project, voice any concerns you have, and give credit where credit is due.
 If your crew of landscape service professionals is behaving less than professionally, you’ll have a designated time to air your grievances without offending anyone; on the other hand, if you’re completely pleased with how the project is going, you can use this time to let your crew leader know you recognize his or her efforts as well as those of the rest of the crew.

-Need to find a pro for your landscape?Find Pros
+Ready to start your landscape?Find Pros

 Pampering Landscape Service Professionals